AhmetEfeAydogdu/netflix-content-analysis/README.md

 There is no meaningful difference in the number of Movies and TV Shows released over the years.

 **H₁ (Alternative Hypothesis):**
-As years increase, Netflix releases more TV Shows compared to Movies.
+As years increase, Netflix releases more Movies compared to TV  Shows.

 This hypothesis will be examined using simple exploratory data analysis, yearly content counts, and trend-based comparisons.